netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

-When a NETCONF server receives a get-config or get-data request containing requests for txid values, it MUST return txid values for all versioned elements below the point requested by the client in the reply.
+When a NETCONF server receives a get-config or get-data request containing requests for txid values, it MUST return txid values for all versioned nodes below the point requested by the client in the reply.

 The exact encoding varies by mechanism, but all txid mechanisms